intmus/inttheory22-23/_03-triads-7chords-leadsheet/a2-triads.md

 - Closed voicing = within an octave, open voicing = greater than an octave?

 These are all good guesses, but closed voicing means stacking all chord members in ascending order without skipping over any of them.
 Open voicing is anything *but* that.

+- Open voicing = does not have the first/third/fifth in the same octave.
+- Closed is in the same octave and stacked as closely to the bottom as possible.
+There are no skipped pitches.

+Voicing is important because it changes how the listener hears something.
+Open has a more broad and expansive sound while closed is more final.

 # Further Reading